Dignitas (esports): Valorant

 Dignitas plunged into the Valorant scene with the signing of an all women's team on 15 May 2020.
 Kiara "milk" Makua left on 13 April 2021, leaving the team with only four members.

 Later, the organization also signed free agent roster Homeless on 20 August 2020.
 Posting middling results, the team was eventually dropped on 31 March 2021.

 Fortnite

 Dignitas would enter Fortnite esports by signing Pgod, Mero and Dukez in May 2022 to compete in the Fortnite Champion Series, the official Fortnite esports circuit that involves duos teams.
 The organization would sign Bugha, the winner of the 2019 Fortnite World Cup, the following year.

 On April 11, 2024, it was announced that Dignitas would be competing in ESL Featuring Fortnite, a Squads-based variation of Fortnite run by ESL that is separate from the Fortnite Championship Series (f.k.a.
 Fortnite Champion Series).

+Pokémon Trading Card Game

+Dignitas entered the Pokémon Trading Card Game on the 11th of June 2026, the day before the 2026 NAIC (North American international championship), with the signing of Brent Tonisson and Rahul Reddy.